-In addition to the director and chief, 21 full-time safety officers, including on-duty shift supervisors, comprise the authorized force.
+In addition to the executive director and chief, 13 full-time safety officers, including on-duty shift supervisors, comprise the authorized force.
 While the Delaware Campus is under the jurisdiction of the Delaware State Police, our safety officers operate as proprietary agents, who do not have the power to arrest; they do not carry weapons.

 Campus Safety on the Harrisburg Campus (School of Law)

 Located in the lobby of the ground floor of the library, the Campus Safety Desk in Harrisburg provides safety services for the Harrisburg campus, responding to alarm violations as well as walk-in and telephone requests.
 All matters are investigated; victims of possible crimes are offered the opportunity to report the incident to the Susquehanna Township police, which has primary jurisdiction for the Harrisburg Campus.